SharathPROG/Matplotlib/README.md

 ![](images/basicoutput.png)

 Now we're ready to dive into our visualizations!
 And what better way to start than with a BAR CHART!
-This bar chart will compare the total votes Hillary Clinton, the democratic nominee received verses the total votes Donald Trump, the republican candidates, received in 2016.
-Our first stem is to create a new dataframe from our default dataframe that we created above that only contains rows that in the column "year" the cell contains 2016.
-So, we are using a conditional.
+This bar chart will compare the total votes for Hillary Clinton, the democratic nominee in 2016 received verses the total votes Donald Trump, the republican nominee in 2016 received.

 Now comes the fun part: indexing and slicing data.
 Documentation on this can be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html).
 We will use parts of these techniques for each of our visualization creations.
 Another great article that delves further into the topic can be found [here](https://medium.com/dunder-data/selecting-subsets-of-data-in-pandas-39e811c81a0c).
+Our first job is to create a new dataframe from our default dataframe that we created above such that the new dataframe only contains rows that in the column "year" are 2016.
+So, we are using a conditional.

 After we created the new dataframe containing just the year 2016, we will use a handy property of dataframes .loc, which allows us to access a group of rows and columns by label or boolean array.
 Documentation can be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html).
 In our application, we use the loc property to set the variable data equal to the df_votes dataframe that only contains the rows that the column "party" has "democrat" or "republican" string values.
 Notice we use "|", which in Python means OR.